anarichter/anarichter.github.io/_pages/about.md

 <!-- <hr> -->
 <span style="font-size:15px;font-weight:lighter">
 hi, there – I'm Ana!
-<br>olá – sou a Ana!
+<br>ou: olá – eu sou a Ana!

 <span style="font-size:15px;font-weight:lighter">
-the idea of creating this website came about as a coding exercise (wanted to learn a bit about GitHub) and I ended up designing it to include my resume and things that interest me: reflections (in English and Portuguese), pictures, references, whatnot
+the idea of creating this website came about as a coding exercise (I wanted to learn a bit about GitHub) and I ended up designing it to include my resume and things that interest me: reflections – in English and Portuguese – pictures references (and whatnot...)

 <!-- <span style="font-size:14px;font-weight:lighter">